 By utilizing eSIM, you can use dual SIM.
 Dual SIM allows you to use two networks on one smartphone.
 This allows you to smoothly switch network environments when moving from Japan to overseas or from overseas to Japan.
 By having dual SIM, you don't have to go through the hassle of contracting the internet environment every time you visit multiple countries.

-3 disadvantages of using eSIM in China
+What are 3 Disadvantages of eSIM in China

 1. Limited device compatibility